dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 Data can be _serialized_ into a JSON string, which is then passed between a client and server, and revived as an object at its destination.
-This target shows you how to use functions in the
+This tutorial shows you how to use functions in the
 <a href="https://api.dartlang.org/dart_json.html"
    target="_blank">dart:json</a>
 library to produce and consume JSON data.
-Because JSON data is typically loaded dynamically, this target also shows how a web app can use an HTTP request to get data from an HTTP server.
+Because JSON data is typically loaded dynamically, this tutorial also shows how a web app can use an HTTP request to get data from an HTTP server.
 For web apps,
 HTTP requests are served by the browser in which the app is running,